chuckreynolds/WPFBOGP/readme.txt

 === WP Facebook Open Graph protocol ===
 Contributors: ryno267
 Donate link: http://rynoweb.com/wordpress-plugins/
-Tags: facebook, open graph, ogp, facebook meta, open graph meta, featured image, facebook share, facebook like Requires at least: 3.0
+Tags: facebook, open graph, ogp, google +1, +1, google plus one, plus one, facebook meta, open graph meta, featured image, facebook share, facebook like
+Requires at least: 3.0
 Tested up to: 3.2.1
 Stable tag: trunk

 Adds the proper Facebook meta tags and values to your site and/or blog so when your pages and posts are shared it looks awesome and provides Facebook with good data.
+NEW: Plugin will work for the new +Snippets for Google +1 Button!

 == Description ==

 This plugin adds Facebook Meta information to your site and properly designates if it's an article or a website page.
 There will be more in regard to this in soonish releases.
 See Roadmap info below.
+As of 08/24/2011 this plugin will also provide +Snippet data to the Google +1 Plus One Button.
 Shortname: WPFBOGP

 = Image Handling =